realm/realm-js/packages/realm-web/README.md

 ## Caveats / limitations

-As this is a beta release, it comes with a few caveats:

-- Most importantly, the Realm Web project *will not* include a Realm Sync client in any foreseeable future.
+- The Realm Web project *will not* include a Realm Sync client in any foreseeable future.
+Use the `realm` package to use Realm Sync from a Node.js, ReactNative or Electron environment.
 - A limited selection of [services](https://docs.mongodb.com/stitch/services/) are implemented at the moment:
   - MongoDB: Read, write and watch MongoDB documents.
-  - HTTP: Send requests using the MongoDB service as a proxy.

-## Using Realm Web from Node.js
+## Using Realm Web in a Node.js environment

 You must install two additional peer dependencies when importing this package from Node.js: